Walter Payton Rookie Cards

 Front of the card

 Design: The front of the 1976 Topps Walter Payton rookie card (#148) is a vertical layout that features a close-up photo of a young Walter Payton who was 22 years old in the photo.
 He isn’t wearing a helmet and you can’t see his number or any logos on his jersey.
-The card has a white boarder and the photo is framed by a green stripe that goes around a green football in the lower left corner.
+The card has a white border and the photo is framed by a green stripe that goes around a green football in the lower-left corner.
 The team name, “Bears”, is spelled on the football.
-Incidentally, Walter played for the Bears all 13 season of his career.
+Incidentally, Walter played for the Bears all 13 seasons of his career.
 On the lower right side of the card is his position “Running Back”, with his name below in Green letters.
 While the manufacturing quality of the 1976 Topps set left something to be desired, the design is a classic.